r3ply/r3ply/site/content/docs/getting-started.md

 ## Installation & Setup { #installation-and-setup }

-For this tutorial we will need to install the r3ply CLI tool called `re`.
+For this tutorial you will need to install the r3ply CLI tool called `re`.

 ```bash
 # use npm -D @r3ply/cli for per project installations